gourish13/BUProj/README.md

 There are two process running in two seperate user namely, `dbreader` and `datareceiver`.

-**dbreader** - Will be running using OS_USER_1 which will have DB access.
-DBreader will try to connect to the database and extract sample records and convert it to JSON before sending it to Datareceiver.
-After every successful transaction DBreader cleans the buffer and the old data is discarded.
+**dbreader** - Will be running using OS_USER_1 which will have DB access. dbreader will try to connect to the database and extract sample records and convert it to JSON before sending it to Datareceiver.
+After every successful transaction dbreader cleans the buffer and the old data is discarded.

-**satareceiver** - This will be another agent looking for the data read by dbreader.
+**datareceiver** - This will be another agent looking for the data read by dbreader.
 It will be running using OS_USER_2 on the same Linux host.
 It creates a JSON data file where this process is appending 100 records per transfer after checksum validation.